letmejustputthishere/goa/README.md

 - run `yarn install` or `npm install` to install the dependencies

 - we rely on vercel serverless functions to authenticate to github, thus we have to use `vercel dev -l 127.0.0.1:3000` for local development instead of `yarn dev`. make sure the correct callback url is set in the github application settings.

+## implementing new metrics

+- all of the are defined in `src/lib/components/chaoss-metrics`

+- a metric consists of a `.gql` file, that contains the graphql query, and a `.svelte` file that contains the svelte component that renders the metric.

+- to explore the API, you can use the [explorer](https://docs.github.com/en/graphql/overview/explorer)

+- to find out more about vega-lite api, the following collection of examples is very helpful: [https://observablehq.com/collection/@vega/vega-lite-api](https://observablehq.com/collection/@vega/vega-lite-api)

 # deployment